phoenixframework/phoenix/guides/contexts.md

   use Ecto.Migration

   def change do
-    create table(:product_categories, primary_key: false) do
+    create table("product_categories", primary_key: false) do
-      add :product_id, references(:products, on_delete: :delete_all)
+      add :product_id, references("products", on_delete: :delete_all)
-      add :category_id, references(:categories, on_delete: :delete_all)
+      add :category_id, references("categories", on_delete: :delete_all)
     end

-    create index(:product_categories, [:product_id])
+    create index("product_categories", [:product_id])
-    create unique_index(:product_categories, [:category_id, :product_id])
+    create index("product_categories", [:category_id, :product_id], unique: true)
   end
 end
 ```

 We created a `product_categories` table and used the `primary_key: false` option since our join table does not need a primary key.
 Next we defined our `:product_id` and `:category_id` foreign key fields, and passed `on_delete: :delete_all` to ensure the database prunes our join table records if a linked product or category is deleted.
 By using a database constraint, we enforce data integrity at the database level, rather than relying on ad-hoc and error-prone application logic.

 Next, we created indexes for our foreign keys, one of which is a unique index to ensure a product cannot have duplicate categories.
-Note that we do not necessarily need single-column index for `category_id` because it is in the leftmost prefix of multicolumn index, which is enough for the database optimizer.
+Note that we do not necessarily need single-column index for `category_id` because it is in the leftmost prefix of multi-column index, which is enough for the database optimizer.
 Adding a redundant index, on the other hand, only adds overhead on write.

 With our migrations in place, we can migrate up.